karimataulctg/Assignment-12-Client/README.md

 Welcome to Product Hunt, a platform where you can discover and share innovative products.
 Whether you are a product creator or a consumer, Product Hunt helps you connect with the latest and greatest products.

 ## Live Site URL
-Visit our live site at [Product Hunt](http://your-live-site-url.com)
+Visit our live site at [https://product-hunt-a156b.web.app/](https://product-hunt-a156b.web.app/)

 ## Features